LeChatP/RootAsRole/README.md

-# RootAsRole : Avoiding su and sudo
+# RootAsRole : a secure alternative to sudo/su

 ## Contributors